-Data and assumptions used in the study are based on several sources, including the FY 2021-22 academic and financial reports from the SDCCD, industry and employment data from the U.S. Bureau of Labor Statistics and U.S. Census Bureau, outputs of Lightcast's Multi-Regional Social Accounting Matrix model, and a variety of studies The results of this study demonstrate that SDCCD creates value from multiple perspectives.

-and surveys relating education to social behavior.
+Data and assumptions used in the study are based on several sources, including the FY 2022-23 academic and financial reports from the SDCCD, industry and employment data from the U.S. Bureau of Labor Statistics and U.S. Census Bureau, outputs of Lightcast's Multi-Regional Social Accounting Matrix model, and a variety of studies and surveys relating education to social behavior.
 The study applies a conservative methodology and follows standard practice using only the most recognized indicators of economic impact and investment effectiveness.
 For a full description of the data and approach used in the study, please contact the district for a copy of the main report.